MirKml/storybook-init/README.md

 Or `npm install; npm run init` on Windows.

 It initializes minimal storybook setup for React.
 Tested with Webpack5.
 Adjust package.json, lock files, installs some template stories etc.
-Result is in the directory `sb-initialize`.
-You can use `sb-initialize` dir for referenced minimal configuration, for troubleshooting etc.
+Result is in the directory `sb-bootstrapped`.
+You can use `sb-bootstrapped` dir for referenced minimal configuration, for troubleshooting etc.

 Then when you type `npn run storybook` you will see the latest minimal functional Storybook.